F5Networks/f5-ci-docs/docs/kubernetes/kctlr-app-install.rst

 Use :command:`kubectl get` to verify all of the objects launched successfully.

-You should see one (1) `ReplicaSet`_, as well as one (1) k8s-bigip-ctlr `Pod`_ for each node in the cluster.
+You should see one (1) Deployment_, as well as one (1) k8s-bigip-ctlr `Pod`_ for each node in the cluster.
 The example below shows one (1) Pod running the k8s-bigip-ctlr in a test cluster with one worker node.

 .. code-block:: console
    :emphasize-lines: 3, 7, 11, 13